Plant and Environmental Protection Sciences (PEPS)

 PEPS 350 Invasive Pest Species (3) Ecological, economic and sociological impacts of invasive pest species on tropical ecosystems; characteristics of invasive species and nature of vulnerable habitats; management of invasive species or eradication options; impacts on evolution, biological diversity and ecological stability.
 Open to nonmajors.
 (Alt. years: spring) DB

-> PEPS 363 General Entomology (3) Biology, ecology, habits, structure of Hawai'i's insects/arthropods.
-Classification to family level.
+PEPS 363 General Entomology (3) Biology, diversity, and ecology of insects with emphasis on Hawaiian fauna.
+Classification to order level.
 A-F only.
 Pre: BOT 101 or ZOOL 101 or BIOL 171; or consent.
 DB

-> PEPS 363L General Entomology Laboratory (1) Laboratory in the biology and classification to family level of Hawai'i's insects and arthropods.
+PEPS 363L General Entomology Laboratory (1) Laboratory in the biology and classification to family level of Hawai'i's insects and arthropods.
 A-F only.
 Pre: 363 (or concurrent) or consent.
 DY

 PEPS 371 Genetics: Theory to Application (3) Fundamentals of genetic theory using biotechnological procedures in insect and plant pathogen control and plant and animal breeding as practical applications.
 Repeatable one time.
 A-F only.
 (Cross-listed as TPSS 371)

 PEPS 402 Principles of Biochemistry (4) Molecular basis of living processes in bacteria, plants, and animals; emphasis on metabolism of carbohydrates, lipids, proteins, and nucleic acids.
 Pre: BIOL 275/275L, and CHEM 273; or consent.
 (Cross-listed as BIOL 402 and MBBE 402) DB